dishabeeraladinni/DH110-Spring23/Assignment03.md

 #### Where would the users do that activity?

 #### What would the users usually do in order to complete that activity?
+The users would follow these steps:
+1. Ensure that they have an iPhone or iPad with iMessage installed.

+2. Download and install the GamePigeon app from the App Store.

+3. Open iMessage and start a conversation with a friend or family member.

+4. Tap on the App Store icon and then the GamePigeon icon to access the app's games.

+5. Select a game to play and follow the on-screen instructions to start the game.

+6. Play the game and try to win against their opponent.

+7. Continue playing games with their friend or family member, either by selecting another game or playing the same game again.

 ### ✅ Step 3: Pick Research Methods